NathanaelSpecht/Engine/README.md

 # Links

-This project will always be free and open source.
+This project and its documentation will always be free and public domain.
 If you wish to support continued development of TIS, feel free to donate on Patreon here (***TODO link***).

-The included test files, graphics, music, and sounds are royalty free.
+The included graphics, music, and sounds are royalty free.
 I obtained them from here:

 - ***TODO cite sources when there are files to cite sources for.***